 Once your adoption is approved, you must complete and sign an adoption contract and pay an adoption donation fee.
 The adoption donation fee reflects your commitment to your new pet and allows FOHA to continue its work of saving and rehabilitating animals in need.
 Effective September 15, 2011 our adoption donation fees are as follows:

 Dogs: $325 for one / $50 discount for second dog.
-An additional $5/per dog will be charged for a bag of food.
+An additional $5/per dog will be charged per bag of dog food.
+This is a required purchase in order to wean the dog/puppy to the food you choose to use.

 FOHA Adoption Area and Shelter Location